 Skinny jeans were a difficult reality for me.
 In California, I just avoided them.
 I don’t have the ideal body for skinny jeans and I wasn’t going to fuss with trying to adopt the trend when I already had so many other pairs of jeans that suited my figure better.
 But then I moved to Utah and figured out I couldn’t rock cute riding boots throughout fall and winter unless I invested in some skinny jeans.
 (If you’re saying “oh, but you could just wear them with a dress and tights,” you’re wrong.
 Yes, I could wear riding boots with dresses and tights.
 But it gets cold here in the smack-dab-middle of winter.
 Really cold.
 Some days call for pants.
 So stop it.)

-Salvation came in the form of another pair of jeans from American Eagle.
-The aptly-named Skinny Jean is the only skinny style I’ve tried that fits both my thigh and my athletic calf.
+Salvation came in the form of the Toothpick from J. Crew.
+Don’t let the name fool you – these jeans aren’t for toothpick-shaped women.
+In fact, they’re the only skinny style I’ve tried that fits both my thigh and my athletic calf.
 And it looks skinny without being so tight that it’s painful to wear (ever tried to sit down and had your skinny jeans slice into that crease where your thigh meets your hip?
 Ouch.)

-Like the Boho Artist Flares, these jeans are available in different washes and lengths.
+These jeans are available in several different washes and lengths.
 I opt for the standard length because I like the look of the cuff when I wear them with sandals (yep, I have converted to year-round skinny jeans-wearing) or booties.
-Also like my favorite flares, these have a higher rise in the back so there’s no risk of your skinny jeans baring too much of your skin.
+These also have a higher rise in the back so there’s no risk of your skinny jeans baring too much of your skin.
 Or, if you want a high rise all around, you can try the Hi-Rise Skinny…

 Now go forth, fellow Women With Thighs, and dress well.
 Instagram me your new favorite pair so we can share all the good stuff with each other (#saltlakepretty)…